kuldeep059/Titanic-Dataset-Project/README.md

 This file contains excel files for the titanic data which is being used to anayze the data .
 (in titanic folder)

-Downloaded from an open source from google
+Downloaded from an open source from google.